AmazingAng/WTF-Solidity/Languages/en/11_Modifier_en/readme.md

 ```

 ## Modifier
 `modifier` is similar to `decorator` in object-oriented programming, which is used to declare dedicated properties of functions and reduce code redundancy. `modifier` is Iron Man Armor for functions: the function with `modifier` will have some magic properties.
-The popular use case of `modifier` is restrict the access of functions.
+The popular use case of `modifier` is restricting access to functions.

 ![Iron Man's modifier](https://images.mirror-media.xyz/publication-images/nVwXsOVmrYu8rqvKKPMpg.jpg?height=630&width=1200)